ckangnz/ckVim/notes/vimhelp.md

     ,f (Rg)                         search all project
-    ,F                              search the word on cursor in all project R                               rename a variable
+    ,F                              search the word on cursor in all project ,h                              search and replace using ctrlsf ('M' to toggle view) R                               rename a variable
     cgn =>  . / n                   change word => Repeat / Skip
     :s/old/new/g                    change word old to new